apache/cassandra-java-driver/CONTRIBUTING.md

 Don't try to generify at all cost: a bit of duplication is acceptable, if that helps keep the tests simple to understand (a newcomer should be able to understand how to fix a failing test without having to read too much code).

+Test classes can be a bit longer, since they often enumerate similar test cases.
+You can also factor some common code in a parent abstract class named with "XxxTestBase", and then split different families of tests into separate child classes.
+For example, `CqlRequestHandlerTestBase`, `CqlRequestHandlerRetryTest`, `CqlRequestHandlerSpeculativeExecutionTest`...

 ## License headers